-September 17th is Constitution Day and Citizenship Day
+Commemorating Constitution Day and Citizenship Day

-(Constitution Day), a day that commemorates the September 17, 1787 signing of
+September 17th is Constitution Day and Citizenship Day (Constitution Day), a day that commemorates the September 17, 1787 signing of the United States Constitution.

 From the U.S. Department of Education: